Welcome to today's edition of the Rush 24-7 podcast.

 And we all know why.

-And this frustration is just it's frustrating itself to hear all of this.
+And this frustration is just, it's frustrating itself to hear all of this.

-It is perfectly obvious to me, and when you hear the sound bites coming up as we continue to explore the Shirley Sherid case, as it were, that all these people who have been clamoring for a colorblind society do not in any way want one.
+It is perfectly obvious to me, and when you hear the sound bites coming up as we continue to explore the Shirley Sherrod case, as it were, that all these people who have been clamoring for a colorblind society do not in any way want one.

-They live off race, they thrive on it.
+They thrive on it.

 The people demanding an end to racism are the last people that want an end to racism.